How Your Body’s Foundation and Alignment Starts With Your Feet

 Future of Prosthetic Limbs

 Future of Prosthetic Limbs Like everyone in New England’s close-knit climbing community, Jim Ewing knew all about Hugh Herr, the young man who lost both legs below the knee to a 1982 Mount Washington ascent that killed one of his climbing partners.
-Herr not only returned to climbing, but he created bionic limbs that pushed the […]
+Herr not only returned to climbing, but he created bionic limbs that pushed […]

 Post-Op Pain Management